thabthtt/car_game/README.md

 my_car_positions.v: Holds Car positions.

-traffic.v: Holds the movemnt for the traffic and tells if the lane is visible or not.
+traffic_controller.v: Holds the movemnt for the traffic and tells if the lane is visible or not.

+traffic_visual.v

 lsfr.v:

 collision_detector.v: Decides if the car collides with the traffic.

-vga_driver:
+vga_driver: Sets up h_count and v_count for the traffic part of the game

 # Gameplay